-Our gym and hotel saunas are very low quality, mass production imports with poor designs and no drainage or ventilation have given sauna a bad name.
+UK gym and hotel saunas are very low quality, mass produced imports with poor designs and no drainage or ventilation and they have given sauna a bad name.
 Gym managers limit the temperature to 60-70C or won’t allow you to throw water on the rocks for fear of damaging the heater itself… listen, if it says “don’t throw water on the rocks” then it must be a cheap heater.
 Genuine quality sauna heaters are designed to have water thrown on them, how else are you supposed to make steam?

 The steam is there to cleanse your skin.
 It is supposed to be comfortable and pleasurable, not harsh or painful.
 You should feel energised after a sauna, not tired and lethargic; a lack of oxygen within the sauna environment or insufficient cooling periods are usually responsible for this.

 Contrary to common sense, ventilation is important in the sauna.
 Carefully designed air intake and extraction actually helps the sauna to heat efficiently and gives you the oxygen rich air that you need to breathe.
 You also need to allow the sweaty stale air to exchange sufficiently – it’s a matter of hygiene at the end of the day and any good sauna will provide a deep, penetrating and all encompassing heat whilst giving the user the fresh air that they need to breathe.